 Besides the standard challenges one faces when taking on any project that aims to produce a critical edition of a medieval text, this project includes two unique difficulties.
 First, Gersonides thoroughly revised his work time and again, changing his opinions, adding new chapters, and refining his models.
 In fact, Gersonides worked on the Astronomy for almost two decades, and the preserved manuscripts leave the impression of a work in progress (11 chapters are missing from both the Hebrew and Latin versions, and it is possible that these chapters were never written).
 Relying on the secondary literature devoted to the subject, alongside a close examination of Gersonides’ reports, wording and terminology, the edition will aim to reveal the different stages of the treatise’s composition, distinguishing between earlier and later passages, thereby also shedding light on the development that took place in Gersonides’ thought.
 A second challenge is related to the fact that the Latin version of the Astronomy was produced in collaboration with Gersonides himself.
 This fact obliges us to take the Latin version into consideration, and to compare it with the Hebrew original.
 Substantial differences between the two versions will be reported and examined in depth.

-The first annotated critical edition of the entire text of the Astronomy will not only provide an original contribution to our understanding of Gersonides’ scientific thought and to the fields of medieval astronomy and Jewish history; it will also advance our knowledge in other fields of study, such as the history of mathematics, medieval philosophy, the history of empirical science, philosophy of science, the reception of scientific ideas in Latin Europe and in its Jewish communities, interactions between science and religion, Biblical exegesis, the development of scientific terminology, and interactions between Christian and Jewish scientists in the Latin West.
+The first annotated critical edition of the entire text of the Astronomy will not only provide an original contribution to our understanding of Gersonides’ scientific thought and to the fields of medieval astronomy and Jewish history; it will also advance our knowledge in other fields of study, such as the history of mathematics, medieval philosophy, the history of empirical science, philosophy of science, the reception of scientific ideas in Latin Europe and its Jewish communities, interactions between science and religion, Biblical exegesis, the development of scientific terminology, and interactions between Christian and Jewish scientists in the Latin West.
 Indeed, in recent years there has been increasing interest in Gersonides’ scientific and philosophical thought, as well as in the reception of Gersonides’ oeuvre, not only among experts in Jewish thought, but also among scholars from related fields.
-The first annotated critical edition of the Astronomy, accompanied by an introduction and a glossary of technical terms, will thus represent an enormous contribution to the scholarly community, and will certainly serve academic scholars from varied fields of study.
+The first complete annotated critical edition of the Astronomy, accompanied by an introduction and a glossary of technical terms, will thus represent an enormous contribution to the scholarly community, and will certainly serve academic scholars from varied fields of study.